Fatty Liver (cont.)

 The consequences of fat in the liver depend greatly on the presence or absence of inflammation and damage in the liver, i.e., whether there is fat alone or NASH is present.
 Isolated fatty liver does not progress to important liver disease.
 NASH, on the other hand, can progress through the formation of scar (fibrous tissue) to cirrhosis.
 The complications of cirrhosis, primarily gastrointestinal bleeding, liver failure, and liver cancer, then may occur.

 What is the relationship between nonalcoholic fatty liver disease, obesity, and diabetes?

 As discussed previously, obesity and diabetes have important roles in the development of fatty liver.
-Whereas 30% of the general population (which includes obese and people with diabetes) may develop NAFLD, more than 75% of people with diabetes develop NAFLD.
-Among patients who are very obese and undergoing surgery for their obesity, 90% have NAFLD.
-Moreover, whereas the risk of NASH is less than 5% among lean persons, the risk is 35% among the obese.
+Whereas one third of the general population (which includes obese and people with diabetes) may develop NAFLD, more than two thirds of people with diabetes develop NAFLD.
+Among patients who are very obese and undergoing surgery for their obesity, the majority have NAFLD.
+Moreover, whereas the risk of NASH is less than 5% among lean persons, the risk is more than a third among the obese.
 Fatty liver increases both in prevalence as well as severity as the degree of obesity increases.
 The increases begin at weights that are considered overweight - i.e., less than obese.

 Viewers share their comments

 Fatty Liver - Symptoms Question: The symptoms of fatty liver can vary greatly from patient to patient.
 What were your symptoms at the onset of your disease?

 Fatty Liver - Diet Question: What changes have you made to your diet since being diagnosed with a fatty liver?

 Fatty Liver - Treatment and Medications Question: What kinds of treatment, including medication, have you been given for your fatty liver?